 The Tulip Nebula

 The Tulip Nebula is a glowing cloud of interstellar gas and dust in the constellation Cygnus.
-This emission nebula is is cataloged as Sharpless 101, or Sharpless Sh2-101.
-The Tulip Nebula is about 8,000 light years from Earth, and 70 light-years across in size.
+This emission nebula is cataloged as Sharpless 101, or Sharpless Sh2-101.
+The Tulip Nebula is about 8,000 light-years from Earth, and 70 light-years across in size.

 Tulip Nebula Details: